From: Industrial Minerals: 200 years and Going Strong: D. Conrad and D. Vanacek, 1990; updated 2005 ( S. King) and 2016

 In 1905, the Boutwell, Milne and Varnum Corporation was established and became known as Rock of Ages in 1914.
 Initially, the company was primarily involved in granite quarrying but later diversified and expanded to include a modern quarry plant near the quarries.
 The introduction of the steam drill in the 1920s permitted quicker removal of the stone.
 The use of explosives and pneumatic drills and the adoption of electric batteries increased production.
 In 1930, Rock of Ages acquired ten granite manufacturing plants in the Barre area and entered the monument manufacturing and wholesale business).
 About a third of the nation’s monuments are now produced in the Barre granite district.
 The E.L.
 Smith Quarry owned by Rock of Ages is believed to be the world’s largest monumental granite quarry.
 It encompasses 50 acres and is 570 feet deep.
 The Rock of Ages quarry, in operation for the past 120 years, is 350 feet deep and covers 30 acres.
 This quarry is now in reserve.
 The single largest block quarried anywhere in the world is believe to have been produced by Rock of Ages in 1913.
 Weighing about 32,500 tons, the block measured 200 feet long, 80 feet wide, and 24 feet thick.
 Raw granite blocks not suitable for memorials are being promoted for use in levee construction, stream rehabilitation and and bank stabilization.

 Dimension stone (stone quarried for blocks or slabs), either of granite or marble, is the state’s leading mineral commodity in terms of value, with granite number one in terms of tonnage.
 The Barre Granite Association, the trade organization that represents 60 quarrying and manufacturing companies in the Barre area, celebrated its 100th anniversary in 1989.
 The companies employ more than 1,700 workers, with $25 million enhancing the local economy through salaries and benefits.
-Rock of Ages and its affiliates quarry about 1.5 million cubic feet per year from 10 active quarries.
+Rock of Ages, acquired by Polycor, Inc. in 2016, and its affiliates quarry about 1.5 million cubic feet per year from 10 active quarries.
 More than 700,000 cubic feet in granite blocks are produced from the Barre area annually, representing 25 to 40 percent of the quarried stone, with a total recovery of about 15 percent.